 Step 2: Leave to Ripen

 You can either eat all the fruit and keep the tops with some flesh and seeds on, or you can just set aside three of four berries.
 Leave them in a sunny spot until they are approaching extreme ripeness, heading to over-ripe (but not mouldy).

 Step 3: Separate Seeds From Flesh

 Now, you could get a pair of fine-tipped tweezers and gently pick each seed of the flesh of the strawberry – but that’s insane.
 And labor-intensive.
 Our way of separating seed from flesh is much easier.
 And saner.
-Put your strawberries in a blender and add roughly a liter of water.
+Put your strawberries in a blender (this is the one I recommend) and add roughly a liter of water.
 Turn the blender on its highest setting for 15 to 20 seconds.
 Leave the mixture to settle for 10 minutes.
 Scoop out and discard the seeds that float to the top – these won’t germinate – they’re the duds.
 Pour the remainder of the liquid into a sieve and run cold water through it until you get rid of as much of the pulp as possible.
 If you plant the seeds with too much flesh still attached, they’ll rot.